-Human Readers may read the test aloud to a small group of students, rather than individually, provided that each student has the Human Reader accommodation/accessibility feature listed in an IEP, 504 plan, or Personal Needs Profile (in the case of mathematics only).
+Human Readers may read the test aloud to a small group of students, rather than individually, provided that each student has the Human Reader accommodation/ accessibility feature listed in an IEP, ISP, 504 plan, or Personal Needs Profile (in the case of mathematics only).
+Be sure to click on the Proctor Reads Aloud box to ensure that all students in this session get the same script.